-Jamie Eisenberg Katz is Co-chair of the firm’s Business and Commercial Transactions group and a member of the firm’s Sports Franchise and Media Rights Law group, bringing broad transactional legal experience to Rifkin Weiner Livingston LLC’s clients.
+Jamie Eisenberg Katz is Co-chair of the firm’s Business and Commercial Transactions group and a member of the firm’s Sports Law, Franchise, Facilities, Media Rights and Gaming practice, bringing broad transactional legal experience to Rifkin Weiner Livingston LLC’s clients.
 She has represented a diverse client base handling legal matters involving corporate, contract and transactional law; sports law; commercial real estate acquisitions, sales and leases; and civil arbitration.

 Jamie has represented businesses and its owners across various industries on life-cycle issues, from the entity formation stage, navigation of operational arrangements and contracts during its growth, as well as owner “divorces.”
 She has also advised numerous start-up technology companies on corporate, contract and technology matters.

 As counsel to a major sports franchise and other sports and entertainment related enterprises, Jamie Eisenberg Katz has handled transactional and contractual legal matters affecting all aspects of the sports and entertainment industry, such as: